Implementing Laws At-a-Glance

 8. Does the Competent Authority have specific investigative and enforcement powers?

 Under the Law, the Defender of Rights is expressly tasked with supporting whistleblowers.
-The Defender of Rights has the power to issue an official opinion to “certify” whistleblowers (this would involve verifying that the whistleblower’s report was valid and that the individual should be protected as a whistleblower).
+The Defender of Rights has the power to issue an official opinion to “certify” whistleblowers (this would involve verifying that the whistleblower’s report is valid and that the individual should be protected as a whistleblower).
 This certification may be used if a whistleblower suffered retaliation for making a report and then later commences legal proceedings against the individual or organization who retaliated against them.

 9. What are the sanctions for non-compliance with the Directive and the implementing law?

-The Law also permits imposing: (i) a fine of up to EUR 30,000 against an individual or EUR 150,000 against an organization; or (ii) a sanction of two years’ imprisonment against any person who discloses the confidential aspects of a whistleblower’s report (including the identity of the whistleblower and any implicated individuals).
+The Law also permits imposing: (i) a fine of up to EUR 30,000 against an individual or EUR 150,000 against an organization; or (ii) a sanction of two years of imprisonment against any person who discloses the confidential aspects of a whistleblower’s report (including the identity of the whistleblower and any implicated individuals).

 1. Has the implementing law been adopted?